Updated: July 2025

 If your teen asks you questions about sex, that’s a good cue to have a discussion with them about safer sex and birth control.
 Likely, she has other questions as well, and it would also be a good opportunity for you to emphasize that she can come to you with any problem or question she may have.

-While the average age when teens first have vaginal intercourse is around 17, it’s important to have the conversation with your daughter much earlier than this.
+While the average age when teens first have vaginal intercourse is around 17, it’s important to have a conversation with your daughter much earlier than this.

 We encourage parents to start talking about body changes, respectful/healthy touch, respecting “no” – prior to puberty.
 Many experts feel like starting around 8-9 years old is the right time to begin these types of talks, perhaps getting more explicit at age 12-13.